FPSG-UIUC/micro23-teaal-artifact/README.md

 ### Step 4: Run the experiments

-Navigate to `notebooks/figs8and9.ipynb` and follow the instructions.
+Navigate to `notebooks/figs8and9.ipynb` and follow the instructions to reproduce Figures 8 and 9.
+Navigate to `notebooks/fig10.ipynb` and follow the instructions to reproduce Figure 10.
 The heading describe the graphs to compare.

 ### Troubleshooting